kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 Only one CIDR or two CIDRs, one of each IP family, will be used; other cases will be invalid.

-The cloud cidr allocator will be updated to support allocating from multiple CIDRs.
+The cloud CIDR allocator will be updated to support allocating from multiple CIDRs.
 The route controller will be updated to create routes for multiple CIDRs.